EE-LiuYunhao/moodlehelper/README.md

 Open the repo in Android Studio.

-The Java codes are located in `./app/src/main/java/src/main/java/cs/hku/hk//moodlehelper/`.
+The source codes are located in `./app/src/main/java/src/main/java/cs/hku/hk//moodlehelper/`.

-There exist **TWO** packages. **activities**  contains all the JAVA codes for each activities and **support** contains those for adapters, customized listeners and etc.
+There exist **TWO** packages. **activities**  contains the JAVA files for activities and **support** contains those for adapters, customized listeners and etc.

 Resources file are in `./app/src/main/java/src/main/res`, includes the drawables, javascripts which